 Offer meaningful, positive experiences – both educational and social – that will enhance the education of our students and promote our mission;

-Dedicate the majority of their efforts to direct service and programing; and,
+Dedicate the majority of their efforts to direct service and programming; and,

 Can provide a contact person to serve as the liaison between the Center for Leadership and Civic Engagement and the agency.